 Enter the characters you see on the screen (this lets us know you're not a robot), then click Next.

-If you've added security info to your account, we'll send a one-time code to the alternate phone number or email address you gave us.
-After you enter that code on the next screen, you'll be able to make a new password.
+If you've added security info to your account, we'll send a one-off code to the alternative phone number or email address you gave us.
+After you've entered that code on the next screen, you'll be able to make a new password.

-You may be asked to fill out a security questionnaire, you’ll be asked for info like the subject lines of email you recently sent from your account, your birthdate, credit card info, and other details only you would know.
+You may be asked to fill in a security questionnaire, you'll be asked for info like the subject lines of emails you've recently sent from your account, your date of birth, credit card info and other details only you would know.
 There may be a 30-day waiting period to get full access to your account.
 Learn more about security info here: Security info & security codes.

 Email Microsoft support